 Pelvic floor muscle strengthening is often recommended for stress incontinence.
-Another option is a pessary or “incontinence ring.”
+Another option is an “incontinence ring.”
 This device is placed into the vagina and can prevent leakage during exercise or other activity.

-Surgical treatments are more common for stress incontinence and could include an office procedure to “bulk up” the opening of the bladder or an outpatient surgery that helps support the urinary tube and prevents loss of urine during coughing, sneezing or exercise.
+Surgical treatments are more common for stress incontinence and could include an office procedure to “bulk up” the opening of the bladder.
+They may also include an outpatient surgery that helps support the urinary tube and prevents loss of urine during coughing, sneezing or exercise.